bbauska/JS-Animation/README.md

 <h3><a href="https://www.javascripthelp.org/learn/advanced/" target="_blank" rel="noopenner noreferrer">Advanced JavaScript Help</a>.</h3>

 <h2>Closures &amp; Scope</h2>
-Learn the ins and outs of closures and scope in JavaScript.
-From the basics to advanced techniques, this guide will help you understand how they work and how to use them to write more efficient and maintainable code
+<p>Learn the ins and outs of closures and scope in JavaScript.
+From the basics to advanced techniques, this guide will
+help you understand how they work and how to use them to write more efficient and maintainable code.</p>

 <h3>Animation libraries & web sites</h3>

-Animation makes us be able to tell stories and communicate emotions and ideas in a unique way.
-Here are 30 JavaScript animation libraries to use in your projects today.
+<p>Animation makes us be able to tell stories and communicate emotions and ideas in a unique way.
+Here are 30 JavaScript animation libraries to use in your projects today.</p>

 <h2>
 <ol>
   <li><a href="https://greensock.com/">Greensock</a><br>
-    A JavaScript library for building high-performance animations that work in every major browser.</li>
+    <p>A JavaScript library for building high-performance animations that work in every major browser.</p></li>
   <li><a href="http://velocityjs.org/">VelocityJS</a><br>
     Velocity is a lightweight animation engine with the same API as jQuery's $.animate().</li>
   <li><a href="https://github.com/alexfoxy/laxxx">Lax.js</a><br>